Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

-In this paper, we prove characterisations for periodic rigidity (Theorem \ref{lqPeriodic}), reflectionally-symmetric rigidity (Theorem \ref{Reflectivelq}) and $\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity (Theorem \ref{ZReflectivelq}) in $\ell_q$-planes with $q\in(1,\infty)\backslash\{2\}$.
-For the $\ell_1$ and $\ell_\infty$-planes, we prove characterisations for periodic rigidity (Theorem \ref{PolyPeriodic}) and $\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity (Theorem \ref{ZReflectivePoly}).
+In this paper, we prove characterisations for forced-periodic rigidity (Theorem \ref{lqPeriodic}), forced-reflectionally-symmetric rigidity (Theorem \ref{Reflectivelq}) and forced-$\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity (Theorem \ref{ZReflectivelq}) in $\ell_q$-planes with $q\in(1,\infty)\backslash\{2\}$.
+For the $\ell_1$ and $\ell_\infty$-planes, we prove characterisations for forced-periodic rigidity (Theorem \ref{PolyPeriodic}) and forced-$\Z^2\rtimes\mathcal{C}_s$-symmetric rigidity (Theorem \ref{ZReflectivePoly}).
 Table \ref{TableSymmetry} summarises known and unknown results for forced-symmetric rigidity in these spaces with respect to various symmetry groups.

 Our characterisations are variations of standard inductive arguments, including Henneberg-type graph extension moves, which are used to construct all gain graphs that satisfy the relevant conditions.
 To this end, we introduce new orbit rigidity matrices for symmetric frameworks in the relevant spaces.
 We then need to prove that the relevant Henneberg-type extension moves preserve minimal rigidity.
 Some of these geometric proofs require new techniques, building on work in \cite{NonEuclidean,EGRES,Surfaces, Inductive}.
 For the $\ell_1$ and $\ell_\infty$-planes we use symmetric variants of the framework colouring technique seen in \cite{KitsonSymmetricNormed, NonEuclidean,GridLike}.
 Some of these proofs require new inductive constructions and reduction arguments, specifically the proofs for $\Z^2\rtimes\mathcal{C}_s$ in the $\ell_q$-planes with $q\in(1,\infty)\backslash\{2\}$ (Section \ref{SectionLqWallpaper}) and for $\Z^2$ and $\Z^2\rtimes\mathcal{C}_s$ in the $\ell_1$ and $\ell_\infty$-planes (Sections \ref{SectionPolytopicPeriodic} and \ref{SectionPolytopicWallpaper} respectively).